rparnas/sicp-ex/readme.md

 # sicp-ex
-This provides resources to aid in completing the exercises from *Structure and Interpretation of Computer Programs*:
+This provides resources for completing the exercises from *Structure and Interpretation of Computer Programs*:

 - Pre-made exercise files with the prompt of each exercise as a plaintext scheme comment.
 - Ability to jump between exercises without moving through commit history.
-This includes quickly resetting the global environment to the context of any given exercise.
+This includes resetting the environment to the context of any given exercise.
 - Automated testing and regression testing.

-Currently, this has been used against [Chez Scheme](https://github.com/cisco/ChezScheme) and [Racket](https://github.com/racket/racket) on Windows.
+Currently, this has been tried with [Chez Scheme](https://github.com/cisco/ChezScheme) and [Racket](https://github.com/racket/racket) on Windows.

 Exercise prompts were parsed from a fork of [sarabander/sicp-pdf](https://github.com/sarabander/sicp-pdf) at [this commit](https://github.com/rparnas/sicp-pdf/commit/62d2b424470f37587f056ab73addc850a7d6da8e).